 TIP: Have a look at these pilgrimage routes for more sacred places around the world to add to your bucket list.

 The vast continent of Europe is home to many sacred sites of the world.
 Most holy places in Europe are of the human-made variety.
 These include abbeys, monuments, temples, shrines…

 One of the continent’s greatest unexplained sites is England’s Stonehenge, believed to be more than 5000 years old.

-But you can walk through the stones of Avebury Henge, Britain’s largest prehistoric stone circle, and even touch them.
-It's far less touristy than its neighbor and pretty much as old.
+You can, however, walk through the stones of Avebury Henge, Britain’s largest prehistoric stone circle, and even touch the stones.
+It is far less touristy than its neighbor and pretty much as old.
 Many visitors believe it is the best of the two, although purists know many of the stones have been moved from their original places.